-GRADE IMPROVEMENT

-THE SCHOOL COUNSELOR MUST BE NOTIFIED PRIOR TO REPEATING A COURSE TO COMPLETE A DUPLICATE COURSE/GPA ACKNOWLEDGEMENT FORM.
+GRADE IMPROVEMENT - ALL STUDENTS MUST SEE THE SCHOOL COUNSELOR BEFORE REPEATING A COURSE.
 Students who fail an AIMS related course must retake the course.
 Transcripts will reflect the original and repeated course grades.
 The improved course grade will be the grade of record and will be factored into GPA.
+Courses required for graduation must be taken until a grade of "D" or better is earned and awarded.
 It is recommended that students retake all AIMS related courses until a "C" or better is earned.
-Additionally, students who want to improve their grade in English Language Arts, Math, Science, Social Studies or World Language courses may repeat the same course through an approved DVUSD course.
-The original grade will remain on the transcript.
-The improved grade will become the grade of record upon request.
-Credit will be given for one course, not both.
+AIMS related courses include: